glotzerlab/fresnel/doc/community.rst

 fresnel-users mailing list
 --------------------------

-Subscribe to the `fresnel-users <https://groups.google.com/d/forum/fresnel-users>`_ mailing list to recieve release annoucments, post questions for advice on using the software, and discuss potential new features.
+Subscribe to the `fresnel-users <https://groups.google.com/d/forum/fresnel-users>`_ mailing list to recieve release announcements, post questions for advice on using the software, and discuss potential new features.

 Issue tracker